 Never Drink Alcohol Again?

 Somehow, I doubt this will stop many persons from drinking beer, wine, or liquor!
 As squeamish as we may be about what is in our food, what is in our alcoholic beverages is unlikely to deter those who partake.
-In fact, at this very moment, I am enjoying a glass of red wine.
+In fact, I enjoy a glass of port or sherry.

 Oxidized Yeast Urine